A Relaxing Invitation to Hypnosis, offers a brief hypnotic experience in a unique style.

 PATRICIA ROBINSON, MFT

-Patricia Robinson, MFT in Danville, CA, focuses on psychotherapy for individuals of all ages with special needs, including autism spectrum disorders, Asperger’s and ADD, ADHD.
+Patricia Robinson, MFT in Danville, CA, focuses on psychotherapy for individuals of all ages with special needs, including ASDs (Autism Spectrum Disorders), Asperger’s and ADD, ADHD.
 Her practice includes children and their parents, teenagers, transitioning young adults, adults and couples.
 Using a variety of techniques, including Cognitive Behavioral Therapy (CBT) and Hypnotherapy, issues such as anxiety, repetitive thinking and stuck thoughts, depression, social skills deficits, and executive function difficulties are addressed.
 Patricia is trained in Levels I and II of Gottman Couples Therapy and Mindfulness Based Stress Reduction.

 STEPHEN SCHOEN, MD